Altering character houses/buildings

 - Design the deck so it complements the original house.

 - Locate the deck at the side or rear rather than in front to preserve the character and presence of the house in the street.

 - Carefully consider the roof form over the deck.
 It should complement the form of the main roof.

 Building in other locations on site

 Moving a house

-- discuss options with Council as any building proposed for vacant land in a Traditional building character overlay or Character residential zone will be assessed on how it impacts on the streetscape character
+- Discuss options with Council as any building proposal for vacant land in a Traditional building character overlay or Character residential zone will be assessed on how it impacts on the streetscape character.

 Building a carport

-You can download images of examples of altering a character house or building (Word - 2.1Mb).
+You can download images of examples of altering character houses or buildings (Word - 2.1Mb).

 If you wish to find out more, Council's online fact sheet titled 'Heritage and character buildings' can provide additional information.
 You can also email Council's City Architecture and Heritage team for more information.